-In addition to projects that involved CDBG assistance, the SC Department of Commerce also reported record-level capital investment during 2013, which represented the highest level of new capital investment in ten years.
-A total of 127 businesses will either locate or expand in South Carolina, and combined, these companies will create \$5.4 billion in new capital investment and 15,500 new jobs.
-Contributing to these totals were ten-year highs in terms of new capital investment in eight counties: Beaufort, Berkeley, Charleston, Edgefield, Greenwood, Lancaster, Saluda and Spartanburg.
-Record level jobs were announced in five counties, including two of the State's least developed: Abbeville and Fairfield.
-New and existing industries in these two counties will create 125 jobs and 525 jobs, respectively.
-This compares with average annual job creation over the prior ten years of 33 jobs in Allendale and 149 jobs in Fairfield.
-Other counties with record levels of new jobs announced included Horry, Pickens, Saluda and York.
+In addition to projects that involved CDBG assistance, the SC Department of Commerce also reported record-level capital investment during 2014, which represented the highest level of new capital investment in ten years.
+A total of 146 businesses announced they will either locate or expand in South Carolina, and combined, will create \$5.1 billion in new capital investment and 19,020 new jobs.
+Additional investment and jobs will derive from other confidential projects that have not yet been announced.
+Contributing to these totals were ten-year highs in terms of new capital investment in seven counties: Chester, Chesterfield, Dillon and Lancaster, which are all amongst the State's least developed (Tiers 3 and 4), and Greenville, Greenwood and York.
+Chester, Chesterfield, Dillon and York also had record levels of new jobs announced.
+Record-setting investment and job creation in these Tier 3 and 4 Counties will result in over 5,700 jobs and \$1.3 billion in new capital investment.
+This exceeds total jobs and capital investment for these same counties for the entire, prior ten-year period.

-Overall 2013 accomplishments include a total of 3,138 jobs announced in the State's least developed counties, representing all but eight of these counties, and bringing the ten year number of jobs to just under 46,000.
-Related companies also announced over \$552 million in new capital investment in 2013, bringing the ten year level to \$6.9 billion.
+Overall 2014 accomplishments include a total of 5,771 jobs announced in 20 of the State's least developed counties, bringing the ten year number of jobs to 47,175.
+Related companies also announced over \$1.7 billion in new capital investment in 2014, bringing the ten year level to \$8.6 billion.